broxtopd/SFM-Processing/README.md

 # SFM-Processing

 This is a workflow to adjust SfM point clouds to match reference data.
 In this case, the reference data is a snow-off sfm point cloud, and it is run for a sparsely forested domain about 1 ha in size.

+Note that data files can be downloaded from https://climate.arizona.edu/data/SfM/SfM%20Processing.zip

 To demonstrate the effectiviness of this workflow, these point clouds are generated only using direct georeferencing information from the geotagged photos from which they are made (i.e. no GCPs).
 These point clouds were made in Agisoft Metashape software, and